Do you know the Agricultural Buildings Regulations for when it comes to building on a smallholding?

 - built more than 25 metres from a motorway or other classified road

 - livestock buildings must be over 400 metres from any residence other than your own

-There are some small exceptional circumstances where permitted development rights are more relaxed.
-For example, if your smallholding is between 0.4 hectares and 5 hectares, you can extend any agricultural building by put to 10% of its cubic content.
-Providing the external appearance remains mostly the same and the distance restrictions described above still apply.
+There are some small exceptional circumstances to the above agricultural buildings regulations where permitted development rights are more relaxed.
+For example, if your smallholding is between 0.4 hectares and 5 hectares, you can extend any agricultural building by up to 10% of its cubic content, providing the external appearance remains mostly the same and the distance restrictions described above still apply.

 How Long Does Planning Permission Take?

 An application for Prior Approval must be determined within 56 days.
 If the local planning authority fails to do so, then Permitted Development rights to apply.

 I Already Own Land, Can I Build A House Or Agricultural Building On It?